michaelliao/mypassword/docs/index.md

 MyPassword is a free, open-source, offline password manager.
 All data is encrypted with AES-256-GCM and stored locally — nothing is sent to the cloud.

+## Download

+Pre-compiled release can be downloaded from [GitHub](https://github.com/michaelliao/mypassword/releases).
+Source code can also be get from [GitHub](https://github.com/michaelliao/mypassword).

 ## Key Features

 - **Offline & local** — your vault never leaves your device